 We’ll be honest.
-Magento 2 migration is not simply an upgrade; it’s actually a massive exercise that requires you to shift from one platform to other.
+Magento 2 migration is not simply an upgrade; it’s actually a massive exercise that requires you to shift from one platform to another.
 Three things will decide how smooth your transition is going to be:

-Infigic has been helping a wide range of clients – from startups to large corporates.
-Looking for Magento development service or need to hire Magento developer for Migration? https://www.infigic.com/contact-us/Contact us to find out more about how our expertise can make a big difference to your business!
+Infigic has been helping a wide range of clients – from startups to large corporations.
+Looking for Magento development service or need to hire certified Magento developer for Migration?
+Contact us to find out more about how our expertise can make a big difference to your business!